namithap10/TeCoNeRV/docs/evaluation.md

 - [nerv_enc_trainer_full_res_weight_saver.py](../trainers/nerv_enc_trainer_full_res_weight_saver.py) — patch-based models
 - [nerv_enc_trainer_full_res_weight_saver_overlap.py](../trainers/nerv_enc_trainer_full_res_weight_saver_overlap.py) — patch-based models with overlap

-These support saving direct parameters for the baseline and `from_prev` residuals for patch-based models, and optional quantization.
+These support saving direct parameters for the baseline and `from_prev` residuals for patch-based models, and optionally, storage after lossy quantization.
 Lossless entropy coding is not implemented and can be added if needed.
 Reconstructions for visualization use 8-bit quantization by default.

 Reference scripts: